 - All members of staff and volunteers are recruited based on:

 - Suitability for the role

-- Attitude and commitment towards ethical and sustainable business
+- Attitude and commitment, evidence of ethical and sustainable practices

 - Shared values

-The Roberta Style Lee Supplier and Partnerships Auditing Process will now include:
+Supplier and partnerships auditing process will now include:

-- Reviewing any potential company, supplier, service provider or venue’s ethics and sustainability policies.
+- Reviewing any potential brand, supplier, service provider or venue’s ethics and sustainability policies.

 - Discussing with the appropriate person what their efforts look like in terms of being responsible and ethical in their direct workplace and across their supply chain